sam-fahey/jrbourbeau.github.io/_pages/software.md

     type: pages
 ---

-I'm an active developer, maintainer, and contributor to several projects in the Python data science community.
-See my [GitHub profile](http://github.com/jrbourbeau) for details.
+I'm an active developer, maintainer, or contributor to several projects in the Python data science community.
+More details are available on my [GitHub profile](http://github.com/jrbourbeau).

 ## Maintainer